 And the best part?
 It’s all part of Jungle Scout.
-Because this feature is included with a Jungle Scout subscription at no additional charge, you have immediate access if you’re already a Jungle Scout user!
+This feature is included in each of our membership plans (Basic, Suite, and Professional), so you have immediate access if you’re already a Jungle Scout user.

-With a click of a button, you can load Sales Analytics and check your daily profits without having to leave Jungle Scout.
+With the click of a button, you can load Sales Analytics and check your daily profits without having to leave the Jungle Scout platform.

 If you haven’t yet joined Jungle Scout, learn more about our subscription options to see which plan can best support your ecommerce business.

 Do you have a question about Sales Analytics?
 Ask us in the comments below!